Metz Codex

 Fleury or Limoges (France) ā€“ 11th century

-A wonderfully preserved, thousand-year-old manuscript copied from an even older original: the astronomical-didactic poem of the ancient celestial scientist Aratus of Soloi
+A wonderfully preserved, thousand-year-old copy of an even older original: the astronomical-didactic poem by the ancient celestial scientist Aratus of Soloi with 30 fascinating illuminations

 Experience More